-Risk Management: Scoring That Matters to Product Developers
+Risk Management: Risk Scoring That Matters to Product Developers

 Managing risk in technology can feel overwhelming.
 After you’ve done the work of identifying potential risks, you have to prioritize them.
 Most people use a scoring system to do this.

 This is especially true for regulated industries.
 Risk mitigation is an expectation of compliance.
 Often these companies will rely on something like a failure modes and effect analysis (FMEA) template to get risk scores.